RTEMS/rtems-docs/c-user/clock/directives.rst

 .. rubric:: NOTES:

-The directive accesses a device provided by the :term:`Clock Driver` to get the time in the highest precision available to the system.
-Alternatively, the :ref:`InterfaceRtemsClockGetRealtimeCoarseBintime` directive may be used to get the time with less precision and less runtime overhead.
+The directive accesses a device provided by the :term:`Clock Driver` to get the time in the highest resolution available to the system.
+Alternatively, the :ref:`InterfaceRtemsClockGetRealtimeCoarseBintime` directive may be used to get the time in a lower resolution and with less runtime overhead.

 See :ref:`InterfaceRtemsClockGetRealtime` and
 :ref:`InterfaceRtemsClockGetRealtimeTimeval` to get the time in alternative